dathere/qsv-lookup-tables/README.md

 }!
 ```

-To run the example, we use the following command:
+To run the example, issue the following commands:

 ```bash
 export QSV_LOG_LEVEL=debug